gannondigital/dungeon-crawler-prototype/readme.md

 ## Current State and Next Steps

-The 'game' isn't very interesting just yet.
-You can change direction and move through passages and into a single room that has been built out.
-There's a compass that points 'north' (your starting direction) to help you stay oriented.
+The engine is populated with a couple of passages and rooms.
+You can change direction and move through passages; there's a compass that points 'north' (your starting direction) to help you stay oriented.
+There's also a simple map view.
+You can encounter a monster, and attack and defeat it.

 Next steps would include:
 * increased test coverage, streamline test runner (it currently writes built assets to disk when compiling the tests, which is unnecessary)
 * additional assets, such as varied wall textures, doors, monsters, etc.
-* support for rendering monsters and objects within a tile
-* support for a map view
 * support for player character info screen (stats, inventory, etc.)
-* combat rules!
+* proper combat
 * soundtrack and sound effects

 ## Play online!
 See the prototype in action at http://gannondigital.github.io/dungeon-crawler-prototype/.
-Again, not super interesting from a gameplay POV.

 ## License